ryanleh/fss/README.md

 A funtional secret sharing (FSS) scheme is a cryptographic primitive which enables a party to secret-share a function.
 In particular, a FSS scheme takes as input a function `f`, and outputs a number of succinct keys which are distributed among parties.
 These keys enable each party to efficiently generate a secret share of a function evaluation `f(x)` while not revealing any information about `f`.

-This library provides Rust crates for a few different types of FSS schemes:
+This library provides the following Rust crates:

-* [`dpf`](dpf): Provides generic implementations of various distributed point functions
+* [`functions/`](functions): Provides generic implementations of various function secret-sharing schemes

 ## Build guide